EDYCINDY/EDY-CINDY/README.md

    simplify the process.

 ## Design Acknowledgment

-This project redesigns the wedding invitation from [Dewanakl's GitHub repository](https://github.com/dewanakl).
-The design inspiration and layout have been adapted and customized to enhance functionality and aesthetics.

----

 Thank you for visiting the repository.
 I hope your wedding day is smooth and filled with joy! 😊